Document Type

 Abstract

-The paper provides an analysis of normative powers as the ability to change a normative condition, and distinguishes and analyse several kinds of such powers.
-The revision affects mainly the analysis of such types.
-The main theses of the paper concern the distinction between basic from chained powers and the account of the relations between the normative powers and the values which explain and justify their existence.
-It ends by showing the connection between the thesis that values depend on human nature and culture and the dependence of normative powers on justifying reasons.
+The chapter provides an analysis of normative powers as the ability to change a normative condition, and distinguishes and analyses several kinds of such powers.
+It distinguishes between wide normative powers possessed by any act that non-causally results in a normative change, and narrow normative powers, which are the main topic of the chapter.
+The most important theses of the chapter are: First, the distinction between basic normative powers and chained normative powers (the latter being powers created by the exercise of other powers) and second, defending the apparently surprising claim that people have narrow powers when and because there is undefeated value in their existence.
+The account explores the relations between the normative powers and the values which explain and justify their existence.
+It ends by showing the connection between the thesis that values depend on human nature and culture, and the dependence of normative powers on justifying reasons.

 Disciplines